Insider Buying: Seven Generations Energy Ltd (VII) Director Purchases 5,000 Shares of Stock

-Seven Generations Energy Ltd (TSE:VII) Director Marty Leigh Proctor acquired 5,000 shares of Seven Generations Energy stock in a transaction dated Monday, November 19th.
-The shares were acquired at an average price of C$12.08 per share, with a total value of C$60,400.00.
+Seven Generations Energy Ltd (TSE:VII) Director Marty Leigh Proctor purchased 5,000 shares of Seven Generations Energy stock in a transaction on Friday, November 23rd.
+The shares were acquired at an average cost of C$11.07 per share, with a total value of C$55,350.00.

 Marty Leigh Proctor also recently made the following trade(s):

+- On Monday, November 19th, Marty Leigh Proctor purchased 5,000 shares of Seven Generations Energy stock.
+The shares were acquired at an average cost of C$12.08 per share, with a total value of C$60,400.00.

-- On Friday, November 9th, Marty Leigh Proctor acquired 5,000 shares of Seven Generations Energy stock.
-The shares were acquired at an average price of C$12.61 per share, with a total value of C$63,050.00.
+- On Friday, November 9th, Marty Leigh Proctor purchased 5,000 shares of Seven Generations Energy stock.
+The shares were acquired at an average cost of C$12.61 per share, with a total value of C$63,050.00.

-A number of equities analysts have recently commented on VII shares.
-Raymond James restated a “strong-buy” rating and set a C$27.50 price objective on shares of Seven Generations Energy in a research note on Thursday, November 1st.
-Eight Capital raised their target price on shares of Seven Generations Energy from C$18.50 to C$22.50 in a research note on Thursday, November 1st.
-BMO Capital Markets cut their target price on shares of Seven Generations Energy from C$20.00 to C$18.00 in a research note on Thursday, November 1st.
-TD Securities upgraded shares of Seven Generations Energy from a “hold” rating to a “buy” rating and raised their target price for the company from C$18.00 to C$19.00 in a research note on Friday, August 3rd.
-Finally, National Bank Financial cut their target price on shares of Seven Generations Energy from C$23.00 to C$22.00 and set an “outperform” rating for the company in a research note on Friday, August 3rd.
-Two equities research analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company.
-Seven Generations Energy presently has an average rating of “Buy” and a consensus price target of C$22.88.
+A number of brokerages have recently commented on VII.
+BMO Capital Markets dropped their price objective on shares of Seven Generations Energy from C$20.00 to C$18.00 in a research note on Thursday, November 1st.
+Eight Capital raised their price objective on shares of Seven Generations Energy from C$18.50 to C$22.50 in a research note on Thursday, November 1st.
+Raymond James dropped their price objective on shares of Seven Generations Energy from C$31.00 to C$27.50 in a research note on Friday, October 5th.
+CIBC dropped their price objective on shares of Seven Generations Energy from C$22.00 to C$20.00 in a research note on Thursday.
+Finally, TD Securities raised shares of Seven Generations Energy from a “hold” rating to a “buy” rating and raised their price objective for the stock from C$18.00 to C$19.00 in a research note on Friday, August 3rd.
+Two research analysts have rated the stock with a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
+Seven Generations Energy currently has an average rating of “Buy” and a consensus target price of C$22.38.

-ILLEGAL ACTIVITY NOTICE: This report was first posted by Macon Daily and is owned by of Macon Daily.
-If you are accessing this report on another website, it was stolen and reposted in violation of U.S. and international trademark & copyright legislation.
-The legal version of this report can be accessed at https://macondaily.com/2018/11/22/insider-buying-seven-generations-energy-ltd-vii-director-purchases-5000-shares-of-stock.html.
+TRADEMARK VIOLATION NOTICE: “Insider Buying: Seven Generations Energy Ltd (VII) Director Purchases 5,000 Shares of Stock” was originally posted by Macon Daily and is owned by of Macon Daily.
+If you are accessing this piece of content on another site, it was copied illegally and republished in violation of United States & international copyright laws.
+The legal version of this piece of content can be read at https://macondaily.com/2018/11/25/insider-buying-seven-generations-energy-ltd-vii-director-purchases-5000-shares-of-stock-2.html.

 Seven Generations Energy Ltd., an independent energy company, focuses on the acquisition, exploration, development, and production of condensate and natural gas properties in western Canada.
 The company holds interests in the Kakwa River project, a natural gas property covering 500,000 net acres located in the Kakwa area of northwest Alberta.